Fashion in India: In popular culture

 The Indian fashion industry was the theme of the 2008 Hindi film, Fashion, written and directed by Madhur Bhandarkar, starring Priyanka Chopra and Kangana Ranaut as the leads.

 Academic research on Indian fashion

-The Indian fashion industry as such remains academically understudied, even though there is research available on textiles, craft traditions and history of Indian dress.
+The Indian fashion industry as such remains academically understudied, even though there is research available on textiles, craft traditions and the history of Indian dress.
 The only anthropological study of the Indian fashion industry, based on ethnographic research in Northern India, specifically New Delhi and Lucknow and dealing with both the worlds of luxury fashion designers and the worlds of craftspeople and workers in the industry, is Tereza Kuldova's work Luxury Indian Fashion: A Social Critique, published by Bloomsbury in 2016.